Théodore Simon: Late career

 Simon was critical of the immoderate and improper use of the Binet-Simon Intelligence Scale by other psychologists and professionals due to his belief that the scale was being over-used, which may have been inappropriate, preventing psychologists from achieving Binet's ultimate goal of understanding human beings, their nature, and their development.
-The Binet-Simon Intelligence Scale was revised in 1908 and again in 1911.
+The Binet-Simon Intelligence Scale was revised in 1911, shortly before Binet's death.
 Simon kept the scale the same after Binet's death as a sign of respect for one of history's greatest psychologists and Simon's true idol.

 After 1905 until 1920, Simon worked as the head psychiatrist at Saint-Yon hospital in Essonne department in Île-de-France (northern France).
 In 1920, he returned as medical director at Perray-Vaucluse until 1930.
 From there, he moved to act as medical director until late 1936, when he retired.
 Starting in 1912, Simon was also a long-time president and editor for Bulletin of Société Alfred Binet.
 In 1946 Simon established the first specialized nursing school.
 Originally the Ecole des Bleues, and later renamed L'Ecole d'Infirmières de Maison-Blanche, it is now the Institut de Formation Interhospitalier Theodore Simon.
 He served as the technical director for 11 years (1946–1957).